Automattic/Edit-Flow/readme.txt

 == Upgrade Notice ==

 = 0.6 =
-New features, including story budget and editorial metadata, a completely rewritten calendar view, and bug fix for editorial comments appearing in the admin.
+New features, including story budget and editorial metadata, a completely rewritten calendar view, and a bug fix for editorial comments appearing in the admin.

 == Changelog ==

 = 0.6 =
 * New feature: Editorial Metadata.
 Previously, Edit Flow had 'due date', 'location' and 'description', as available editorial metadata.
-We've expanded this functionality to be completely customizable; admins can add any number of editorial metadata as the following fields: checkbox, date, location, paragraph, text, or user dropdown.
+We've expanded this functionality to be completely customizable; admins can add any number of editorial metadata with the following types: checkbox, date, location, paragraph, text, or user dropdown.
 * New feature: Story Budget.
 View all of your upcoming posts in a more traditional story budget view.
 Posts are grouped by category, and view can be filtered by post status, category, user, or limited to a date range.
 Hit the print button to take it on the go.
 * Completely rewritten calendar view now saves filter state on a user by user basis.
 Also, highlights current day, and displays status and time for each post.
 * Temporarily disabled QuickPitch widget until we rewrite it to support editorial metadata.
 * Bug fix: Editorial comments should no longer show up in the stock Recent Comments widget or in the comments view in the WordPress Admin.
 The comment count number should also be correct.

-= 0.5.3 =
+= 0.5.3 (Oct.
+6, 2010) =
 * Fixes issue where default Custom Statuses and User Groups were returning even after being deleted

-= 0.5.1 =
+= 0.5.1 (Jul.
+29, 2010) =
 * Editorial calendar improvements: filter by category or author
 * QuickPitch stories get default status instead of pitch status
 * No email notifications for “Auto Draft” post status
 * Backwards compatibility with WordPress 2.9.x

-= 0.5 =
+= 0.5 (Jul.
+3, 2010) =
 * Calendar view for visualizing and spec assignments at a glance
 * Improvements for WordPress 3.0 compatibility